Month: November 2009

 - Home-made Spicy Cranberry Sauce w/ Apples and Lemon

 - Dessert: Pumpkin Ice Cream, purchased from grocery OR Pumpkin Custards baked the day before and refrigerated (Use any pumpkin pie filling recipe and bake custards in pammed ramekins about 30 min. at 350—No crust)

-- Drinks: Wine: A to Z Riesling and Sineann Pinot Noir- Have both!
+- Drinks: Wine: Gruet Sparkling Wine, A to Z Riesling, and Sineann Pinot Noir- Have it all!
 Coffee: French Roast, laced with Cognac and Whipped Cream

 They go together